samchungy/eslint-plugin-import-zod/README.md

 // Type imports that don't include 'z' import type { ZodError } from "zod";

-// Re-exporting z as a namespace export * as z from "zod";
+// All export patterns are valid export * as z from "zod";
+export { z } from "zod";

-// Re-exporting other exports that don't include 'z' export { ZodError } from "zod";
+export { ZodError } from "zod";
 ```